c0desta/sre-principles/README.md

 This document outlines a set of Site Reliability Engineering (SRE) best practices, drawing from extensive hands-on experience.
 These principles are designed to help build and maintain scalable, reliable, and efficient systems.

+## Core Philosophy

+Site Reliability Engineering (SRE) is a discipline that incorporates aspects of software engineering and applies them to infrastructure and operations problems.
+The main goal is to create scalable and highly reliable software systems.

+At its heart, SRE is what you get when you treat operations as a software problem.
+Our mission is to protect, provide for, and progress the software and systems behind all of our services.
+We aim to balance the risk of unavailability with the goal of rapidly and safely launching new features.

 ## Table of Contents
 - [CI/CD Pipelines](#cicd-pipelines)
 - [Collaboration and Communication](#collaboration-and-communication)